England | Scotland | Wales | Northern Ireland | Ireland

 Information on the Bowel Screening is available HERE

 Consultation is by appointment.
-To make an appointment, telephone the Health Centre at 01360 550339 where the Receptionist will arrange for you to have a telephone Triage with a GP in the first instance.
+To make an appointment, telephone the Health Centre at 01360 550339 where the Receptionist will offer you a face to face appointment or a telephone consultation

 All urgent problems are dealt with on the day.